List of the largest evangelical churches

-This list of the largest evangelical megachurches contains only evangelical Christian megachurches related to the following currents: Baptist, Pentecostalism, the evangelical charismatic movement, neo-charismatic movement and Nondenominational Christianity, in a single place, and not the assistance of affiliated campuses.
+This list of the largest evangelical megachurches contains evangelical Christian megachurches by weekly attendance.
 Large churches from other denominations, like Catholicism, are not included as they are not deemed to belong to the megachurch phenomenon which by definition is part of Protestantism.
 The list is not exhaustive, there are large annual changes, and there are difficulties to compare the churches as different methods to count can be used.

 Characteristics

 The term megachurch is used for churches with regular attendance of 2,000 people.
 When it has more than 10,000 people who gather together, the term gigachurch is sometimes used.

-Research institutes

-Annual publications

-Church Growth Today is a research center which publishes annually lists of evangelical Christian megachurches in USA and the world.